Food in Sintra — What to Eat and Where

 What to Eat

-Queijadas — small tarts with a hard caramelised shell and a soft fresh cheese filling, flavoured with cinnamon.
-Royal pastry tradition — these were brought to the court of Dom João II from Sintra convents.
-Piriquita again is the best source in town.
+Queijadas — small tarts with a hard caramelised shell and a soft fresh cheese filling flavoured with cinnamon.
+The shell is crisp and slightly chewy, the interior creamy.
+These have a royal history — they were brought to the court of Dom João II from Sintra convents and became a regular feature at royal banquets.
+Piriquita is the best source in town, though several other bakeries sell their own versions.
+Approximately €1–1.20 each.
+The difference between a good queijada and a mediocre one is the shell — it should crack cleanly.

 Leitão (suckling pig) — not uniquely Sintra, but several good restaurants in the area serve the Bairrada-style crispy-skinned version.
-Ask if the restaurant has it on the menu for lunch.
+The pig is roasted whole in a wood-fired oven until the skin is glass-crisp and the meat is tender.
+Ask if the restaurant has it on the menu for lunch — it is typically a weekend special.
+A half-portion costs approximately €12–16.

-Bacalhau à Sintra — a local preparation with salt cod baked with potato, olive oil, and hard-boiled egg.
+Bacalhau à Sintra — a local preparation with salt cod baked with potato, olive oil, hard-boiled egg, and onion.
 Found at the traditional restaurants in the village.
+Similar to bacalhau à Gomes de Sá but with a slightly different assembly.
+Approximately €13–18 per portion.

 Where to Eat

-Piriquita (Rua das Padarias 1–4) — the essential stop.
-The bakery has been in the same location since 1862.
-Buy travesseiros and queijadas to eat on the street.
-There is a café section but the queue for table service is long — take away and find a bench.
+Piriquita (Rua das Padarias 1–4) — the essential stop for any Sintra visit.
+The bakery has been in the same location since 1862 and the travesseiros and queijadas are the reason to come.
+Buy them to eat on the street — there is a café section (Piriquita II, across the road) but the queue for table service is long during peak hours.
+Take away and find a bench in the nearby Jardim da Liberdade.
+The bakery also sells savoury snacks including empadas (small pork pies) for approximately €2.

-Adega das Caves — a traditional restaurant inside a converted wine cellar, Rua de São Pedro.
-Inexpensive set lunch menus (€10–14).
-Local workers and a few tourists.
+Adega das Caves — A traditional restaurant inside a converted wine cellar on Rua de São Pedro, in the quieter São Pedro de Sintra village (2km east, walkable).
+Inexpensive set lunch menus (approximately €10–14 as of 2026) including bread, soup, main course, dessert, and a glass of wine.
+Local workers and a few tourists who know to look beyond the tourist strip.
 The daily fish and pork specials are reliable.
+Wine is served from the barrel.

-Saudade (Avenida Dr. Miguel Bombarda) — close to the train station, reliable everyday restaurant.
-Good for a post-hike lunch without paying Rua Volta do Duche prices.
+Saudade (Avenida Dr. Miguel Bombarda) — Close to the train station, a reliable everyday restaurant.
+Good for a post-hike lunch without paying Rua Volta do Duche tourist prices.
+Daily specials approximately €10–14.
+The grilled fish is consistently well-prepared.

 What to Avoid